Loading...

 The data sources described within feature tables allow Feast to find and ingest feature data into stores within Feast.

-Feature tables ensure data is efficiently stored during by providing a grouping mechanism of features values that occur on the same event timestamp.
+Feature tables ensure data is efficiently stored during ingestion by providing a grouping mechanism of features values that occur on the same event timestamp.

 Feast does not yet apply feature transformations.
 Transformations are currently expected to happen before data is ingested into Feast.
 The data sources described within feature tables should reference feature values in their already transformed form.